Crossover-SGD: A gossip-based communication in distributed deep learning for alleviating large mini-batch problem and enhancing scalability: Crossover-SGD

-Algorithm 2 shows the process used to create a load-balancing random network topology.
+Algorithm 2 shows the process used to create a random network topology with fair peer selection.
 This algorithm corresponds to the select-destination function used in Algorithm 1.
-In lines 2 and 4, the process already selected as destination has its probability set as zero to avoid duplicated selection.
+In lines 2 and 4, the process already selected as a destination has its probability set as zero to avoid duplicated selections.
+By the procedure between lines 2 and 4, the previously selected process cannot be chosen as the destination of another process.
+Thus, the segment of all processes is communicated at once with a randomly selected process and it can achieve a fair selection of peers.
 In lines 5 and 6, the roulettes for rank $i$ are reconfigured to reflect the removal of duplicated selections and the sum of probability is set as 1.
 After the roulettes for rank $i$ are fully modified, our algorithm selects the destination rank using reconfigured roulettes for rank $i$ in line 7.
+Using Algorithm 2, our random network topology can be defined as a doubly stochastic matrix whose convergence rate is $O(1/\sqrt{k})$ \cite{xi2017distributed, doan2020convergence}, whereas the conventional random network topology is a row-stochastic matrix whose convergence rate is $O(\log(k)/\sqrt{k})$\cite{zhang2019compressed,nedic2009distributed}.
+As a result, training with our random network topology converges faster than training with conventional random network topology.
+Figure~\ref{topo} shows the example of the random network topology when the number of processes is six.
+As shown in figure, a new random network topology is created by each segment and each process receives only one segment.
+Furthermore, the destination of the segment in each process does not duplicate with other processes as explained in Algorithm 2.